Microfluidics-enabled rational design for Ag–ZnO nanocomposite films for enhanced photoelectrochemical performance†

-Ag-ZnO nanocomposite film has been widely employed as a promising photocatalyst displaying the excellent charge separation and broadband absorption under illumination.
-Although a variety of synthetic methods have been proposed, the preparation of the nanocomposite film with controlled morphology in a single process has been rarely attempted.
-Here, we introduce a facile and rapid synthetic method to fabricate the Ag-ZnO nanocomposite films with controlled morphology by using microreactor-assisted solution deposition (MASD) process.
+Ag–ZnO nanocomposite films have been widely employed as a promising photocatalyst displaying excellent charge separation and broadband absorption under illumination.
+Although a variety of synthetic methods have been proposed, the preparation of nanocomposite films with controlled morphology in a single process has been rarely attempted.
+Here, we introduce a facile and rapid synthetic method to fabricate Ag–ZnO nanocomposite films with controlled morphology by using a microreactor-assisted solution deposition (MASD) process.
 The nanocomposite film could be formed in a single process within 10 min, which is enabled by rationally designing the MASD process.
-In addition, by simply tuning in-situ growth kinetics of ZnO nanostructures in the process, the morphology of the Ag-ZnO nanocomposite film is varied, including flower- and nanorod-structure.
-The enhanced photocatalytic activity of the Ag-ZnO nanocomposite film over the pristine ZnO counterpart is demonstrated by performing the photoelectrochemical (PEC) measurements.
+In addition, by simply tuning in situ growth kinetics of ZnO nanostructures in the process, the morphology of the Ag–ZnO nanocomposite film is varied, including flower- and nanorod-structures.
+The enhanced photocatalytic activity of the Ag–ZnO nanocomposite film over its pristine ZnO counterpart is demonstrated by performing photoelectrochemical (PEC) measurements.